gagle/Node-WalkieWatchie/README.md

 - Currently, if multiple operations are done in a very short period of time unexpected behaviours could happen, like events not being emitted, incorrect events, etc. This is because `fs.watch()` emits events in the same tick of the event loop but some asynchronous checks must be done in order to properly detect events.

   If you basically use this module to know when the files are modified you shouldn't get unexpected behaviours.

+  It's working pretty well with the `shelljs` module which uses the Node.js built-in fs functions and emit events in the same tick.

 - This module tries to fix all the incorrect events emitted by `fs.watch()` but cannot detect inconsistencies from other programs.
 For example, the `touch` command sometimes changes the file so you can get a create event followed by a change.

 - Symbolic links are not supported.
+Watching a file implies watching its parent directory, so you can imagine the complexity to enable support for them.

 #### Known issues ####

-On Linux when a directory is deleted `fs.watch()` does not emit individual events for every file or subdirectory.
+On Linux, when a directory is deleted, `fs.watch()` doesn't emit individual events for every file or subdirectory.
 In other words, if you have the following directory tree and you delete `a` you'll get only one event: `a` is deleted.

 ```text
 a